 We are a leading partner on ‘Start to Success’, a two-year project to develop a whole-community approach to support the mental health and wellbeing of students.
 This means that, alongside our in-house mental health and counselling services, we have a team of staff who are developing resources to help Keele students cope with whatever they’re going through.
 These resources are there for everyone to encourage students to take control of their wellbeing throughout the year.
 Find out more about these resources on the Start to Success web pages.
-In particular, the team have developed some Lockdown Guidance to staying well and keeping connected.

 - Taking part in extra-curricular virtual events run by the University and Students’ Union throughout the year.
 The full calendar of what’s on is in the Keele App and updated daily.

 - Clubs and societies are running, and new members are welcome.

 - There are lots of opportunities to make the most of their academic life too – such as embracing global study opportunities and equipping themselves with employability skills too.